The Frogger

-"The Frogger" is the 174th episode of the NBC sitcom Seinfeld.
-It is the 18th episode for the ninth and final season.
-It first aired on April 23, 1998.
+"The Frogger" is the 18th episode of the ninth season of the American television sitcom Seinfeld (and the 174th episode overall).
+It first aired on NBC in the United States on April 23, 1998.
 In this episode, Elaine eats a vintage cake from King Edward VIII's wedding, Jerry maintains a relationship with a woman he doesn't like in order to avoid running into a serial killer, and George tries to preserve his high score on the Frogger machine at his high school hangout.

 Plot

 Elaine is weary of her co-workers' numerous celebrations with cake, so she calls in sick.
 Elaine's co-workers surprise her the next day with a cake to celebrate her return to work, but she rejects it and refuses to take part in any future celebrations.
 Missing the daily sugar-rush, Elaine raids her boss Peterman's mini-refrigerator.
 She finds a slice of cake and has a bite.
 Peterman reveals it is from King Edward VIII's wedding to Wallis Simpson, and he bought it for $29,000.
 Elaine returns to even out the cake, but is swept up by the decadence of eating cake from a royal wedding and ends up finishing it off.
 Elaine looks for a replacement, and Kramer points out that it resembles an Entenmann's cake.
 Peterman is bewildered when he has his slice of cake appraised at only $2.19.
 He reviews his office surveillance videotape and sees Elaine eating and dancing with the slice of cake.
 However, he decides the effect of such a stale cake on her digestive system is all the punishment she needs.

-Kramer visits the police station, where he obtains some caution tape and hears a serial killer nicknamed "The Lopper" is on the loose in the Riverside Park area.
+Kramer visits the police station, where he obtains some caution tape and hears about a serial killer who is cutting off people's heads in Riverside Park, nicknamed "The Lopper".